 - 1973-S Blue Ike – $12

 - 1973-S Brown Ike – $22

 - 1974-S Brown Ike – $17

-It’s important to note that, as silver coins, blue Ikes and brown Ikes fluctuate in value and may therefore be worth more or less than the values shown here, which are based on silver being worth $20 per ounce.
+Like all silver coins, Blue Ikes and Brown Ikes will fluctuate in value and may therefore be worth more or less than the values shown here — which are based on silver being worth $20 per ounce.

 Tips For Collecting Blue & Brown Eisenhower Dollar Coins

 In general, coin collectors prefer Blue and Brown Eisenhower dollars in their original packaging.

 But, for the most part, they are worth about the same if removed from the cases as if they are left in.